 Parent and Family Information

-As your college students arrive on campus in the Fall, it is a time for new experiences and friendships, and may be a time of experimentation with alcohol and other substances.
+As your college students arrive on campus in the fall, it is a time for new experiences and friendships, and may be a time of experimentation with alcohol and other substances.
 The first six weeks of the first year may be a vulnerable time for underage college drinking and for alcohol-related consequences because of student expectations and social pressures at the start of the year.
-COVID-19 will create additional stress and uncertainty so support for your student is critical.

 Parents Can Help

-Research shows that students who abstain for drinking often do so because their parents discuss alcohol use and its adverse consequences with them.
+Research shows that students who abstain from drinking often do so because their parents discuss alcohol use and its adverse consequences with them.
 What can parents do to help?

 • Talk to your student about the risk of harmful and underage drinking.